IaVashik/PCapture-LIB/SRC/TracePlus/bbox_analyzer.md

 ## BBox Casting Algorithm

 This document describes the implementation of a highly optimized BBox (Bounding Box) Casting algorithm used for precise collision detection in a game environment.
 This algorithm is designed to be performant even when dealing with a large number of entities, ensuring minimal impact on frame rate.
+This algorithm belongs to the class of algorithms that utilize approximation and heuristics to achieve practical performance in collision detection. :>

 ### Algorithm Overview